 All work will be done at the NYC office or at Timeship project site outside San Antonio, Texas.
 Candidates will be working directly with New York architect Stephen Valentine.
 Two separate supporting teams of cryogenic engineers are developing alternative cooling systems.

-E-mail your resume with attached samples, but must have "DETAILED" letter of interest.
-The website is: www.timeship.org There is a book about the project titled: TIMESHIP [The Architecture of Immortality]
+Candidate must be committed, including evenings and weekends as required.
+E-mail resume with attached samples, but must have "DETAILED" letter of interest.
+The website is: www.timeship.org.
+There is a book about the project titled: TIMESHIP [The Architecture of Immortality]

 Candidates must have an exceptional sense of art of design, architecture & science.
 Technical skills include: highly detailed physical model making (museum quality for use in possible television documentary and museum-gallery exhibit).